-You will be assigned to a work placement in journalism, media or communications either in a government, private, or not-for-profit organisation approved by the University.
-As part of your internship you will, where opportunity allows, contribute to the production, publication and presentation of journalism, media and communications content, while working under the supervision of a qualified professional.
+You will be assigned to a work placement in a government, private, or not-for-profit organisation approved by the University.
+As part of your internship you will, where opportunity allows, contribute to the production, publication and presentation of creative content, while working under the supervision of a qualified professional.
 The combination of work-integrated learning and seminars focused on peer reflection and career discussion will offer you the opportunity to develop self-reflexivity towards your professional practices, as well as a clearer understanding of the industry contexts and work cultures to which you may be suited.
 The internship experience may also enable you to build a network of peers and industry contacts.
 Entry to the unit is competitive, and is subject to approval by the Coordinator and to the availability of work placements.

 |Unit name||Industry Placement|

 Dr Kathleen Williams

 |Location||Study period||Attendance options||Available to|

 - Domestic students